Help stop excessive sweating from sweat glands on your hands, underarms and head

 What is Excessive Sweating?

-We have all experienced that clammy sweaty feeling after a hot day, or a session of strenuous physical activity, and for most people it is not something to worry about.
-Sweating is a normal reaction to a variety of factors such as stress, heat and physical activity and it serves the important function of regulating body temperature.
+Sweating is a normal reaction to a variety of factors such as stress, heat and physical activity.
+Sweat serves the important function of regulating body temperature.

 What Causes Excessive Sweating?